Moving towards Value-based care System: Will COVID-19 accelerate or slow down transformation?

 Transitions are rarely simple, and this is no different.
 Switching from volume-based treatment to value-based care can face a few challenges.

 The shared benefit is a way to handle value-based service by spreading the cost with other teams or the whole enterprise.
 The money saved in one division can cover the expenses of others.
 It’s an intelligent strategy to support the company in meeting its spending targets and focusing on value-based services without much budgetary pressure.

 Information, like patient satisfaction, should be of the utmost importance for all.
 Some of the difficulties that others face are to ensure that there is a reasonable number of value-based active contracts at any given moment.
-The best way to achieve so is to guarantee that customers know like the care they deliver match or surpass their needs.
+The best way to achieve this, is to ensure the treatment and attention given to each patient is professional, kind, and courteous so the patient becomes aware that the care that was received and delivered matches or surpasses their needs.
 It can be achieved by doing surveys from time to time, although it is better accomplished in person.
-Value-based treatment allows health care professionals to speak and question the patient how they feel about the service being given.
+Value-based treatment allows health care professionals to speak and question the patient about theway they feel about the service being given.
 Understanding the responses, correcting the more frequent issues, and keeping to what is more appropriate will ensure that the contracts obtained remain operational.

-Few health professionals have a rough time recognizing the desires of the customer.
+Few health professionals have a rough time recognizing the desires of their patients as a customer.
 Therefore, it is essential to create a survey to identify the patient’s overall interests in designing successful packaged services.